-- It is the responsibility of the school adults to ensure that the School Charter is enforced throughout school. - The school adults have high expectations of the children in terms of behaviour, and they strive to ensure that all children behave their best. - The school adults teach the children to set examples of good behaviour, support other children with their behaviour and to understand the difficulties some children may have. - The school adults treat each child fairly, with respect and understanding and enforce the School Charter consistently. - School adults will risk assess activities to reduce the likelihood of behavioural issues occurring. - We expect parents to support children's behaviour, and to co-operate with the school, as set out in the home-school agreement.
+- It is the responsibility of the school adults to ensure that the School Charter is enforced throughout school. - The school adults have high expectations of the children in terms of behaviour, and they strive to ensure that all children behave their best. - The school adults teach the children to set examples of good behaviour, support other children with their behaviour and to understand the difficulties some children may have. - The school adults treat each child fairly, with respect and understanding and promote the School Charter and values consistently. - School adults will risk assess activities to reduce the likelihood of behavioural issues occurring. - We expect parents to support children's behaviour, and to co-operate with the school, as set out in the home-school agreement.
 We aim to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.
-We encourage parents to inform school of their concerns.

-- Where behaviours are reported 'after the event', school adults will listen and investigate carefully, taking appropriate action. - All school adults will listen to children's concerns about other children's behaviours and respond appropriately in line with this policy. - All members of staff are aware of the legal powers for them to use 'reasonable force' set out in the Education and Inspections Act 2006 to prevent pupils from committing a crime or causing injury, damage or disruption.
+We encourage parents to inform school of their concerns. - Where behaviours are reported 'after the event', school adults will listen and investigate carefully, taking appropriate action. - All school adults will listen to children's concerns about other children's behaviours and respond appropriately in line with this policy. - All members of staff are aware of the legal powers for them to use 'reasonable force' set out in the Education and Inspections Act 2006 to prevent pupils from committing a crime or causing injury, damage or disruption.
 Staff only intervene physically to restrain children if a child is in danger of hurting him/herself or others or damaging property: this is as a last resort and not a punishment.
-The actions that we take are in line with government guidelines on the restraint of children appropriate to the needs of each individual child. - If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
+The actions that we take are in line with government guidelines on the restraint of children appropriate to the needs of each individual child. - Although all members of staff are subject to the above legal powers to use reasonable force, as far as is possible and practical, where there is a need for any form of physical guidance or restraint, members of staff who have received TeamTeach Training will operate in this capacity.
+As of June 2023, this is currently the headteacher and one other member of teaching staff. - If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
 If parents have any concerns about the way that their children have been treated, they should initially contact the class teacher or Headteacher.
 If the concern remains, they should contact the school Chair of Governors.
-If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented. - In cases where a child has additional needs (SEN) in terms of behaviour, (eg: continuous disruptive behaviour), the SEN team will involve outside agencies to support the child and school community.
-Individual Behaviour Plans will be adopted. - Where behaviours raise Safeguarding concerns, the Headteacher will be involved in taking appropriate action, in line with the school Safeguarding policy.
+If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

+- In cases where a child has additional needs (SEND) in terms of behaviour, (eg: continuous disruptive behaviour), the SEND team will involve outside agencies to support the child and school community.
+Individual Behaviour Plans will be adopted where appropriate. - Where behaviours raise safeguarding concerns, the Headteacher will be involved in taking appropriate action, in line with the school safeguarding policy and detailed records will be entered on CPOMS.